Aging will one day visit us all.

 There are risks to all procedures, including non-surgical procedures like Renuvion.

-With laser cosmetics, you risk infection and swelling at the treatment area.
+With laser cosmetics, you risk infection and swelling in the treatment area.
 Remember, lasers completely remove the outer layer of skin.
 This means it is critical that you follow post-operative care instructions as provided by your cosmetic surgeon.
 Use bacterial soap and try not to touch the treatment area, keeping it covered and treated adequately to reduce infection risks and reduce discomfort and swelling.

 As you can see, the downtime for lasers is much longer and more difficult than that of Renuvion.